dvdmtw98/notes/My Vault/cyber-security/security-controls/data-protection/data-states-and-types.md

 ##### Data in Transit/ Data in Motion
 SSL and TLS: Cryptographic protocols
 VPN
-IPSec: Protect IP communication by authenticating and encrypting each packet
+**IPSec**: Protect IP communication by authenticating and encrypting each packet

 ##### Data in Use
 Application Level Encryption